-Bailey’s Crossroads Fire Department
+Bailey’s Crossroads Volunteer Fire Department

 Justice High School Scholarship Fund

 This past May, JHSSF received more applications from graduating seniors than at ANY time in the past.
 We were happy to award over $275,000 to 84 seniors , and together with our local partners Thurgood Marshall, Casey Schumann Fund and Baileys Crossroads Rotary, awarded $353,000.
 There simply is no more LOCAL charity than JHSSF.
 These are the kids who bag your groceries, stock the shelves and check you out; their parents are the hardworking crews that mow your lawns and clean your homes.
 By voting for JHSSF you know that LBWC funds are being spent on your immediate neighbors.
 Forging a partnership with Lake Barcroft’s local high school means you can have a direct hand in providing access to college educations for numerous local students- students who otherwise simply cannot afford to go to college.
 JHSSF scholarship recipients generally have excellent academics- 97% of award recipients take International Baccalaureate classes.
 They also have a track record of community service to our libraries, elementary schools and local watershed cleanup days.
 They also overcome tremendous odds- 63% are the first in their families to attend college; 83% are eligible for free or reduced lunch.
 We are a 501(c)3 tax-exempt charity that is audited annually.